BMO Peer Mentorship Program

 • develop more self-awareness and self-directedness.

-• develop strategies to successfully transition you into Mount Royal.
+• develop strategies to transition you into Mount Royal successfully.

 • develop an understanding of Indigenous culture.

-• develop a sense of connectedness and belonging within the Mount Royal community.
+• create a sense of connectedness and belonging within the Mount Royal community.

 • understand the supports and services available for personal and academic success.